 Sampling the various Porto foods that make up Northern Portugal’s gastronomy scene is as much of a highlight of a trip to Porto as seeing the city’s sights and attractions.

 The unique landscapes that encompass Portugal’s second city create the perfect environment for a diverse range of foodie delicacies.
-The rolling hills of the nearby fertile Douro Valley offer perfect conditions for producing exquisite red wines and ports, the Atlantic ocean provides locals with fresh, delicious seafood, and the cool temperatures of the mountainous Trás-os-Montes create optimal conditions for producing smoked cheeses and cured meats.
+The rolling hills of the nearby fertile Douro Valley offer perfect conditions for producing exquisite red wines and ports.
+Meanwhile, the Atlantic ocean provides locals with fresh, delicious seafood, and the cool temperatures of the mountainous Trás-os-Montes create optimal conditions for producing smoked cheeses and cured meats.